Graduate programs admission requirements

 Program requirements and deficiencies

 Students admitted to the program should have a bachelor of sciences degree or equivalent in engineering, biology, chemistry, physics, geology, natural resources, or ecology.
 Students with non-related degrees can also be considered for admission.
-Prospective graduate students should have GRE scores exceeding 153 verbal and 144 quantitative (500 each in verbal and quantitative on old scale), undergraduate GPA's above 3.0 and international students should have TOEFL scores exceeding 600.
+Prospective graduate students should have an undergraduate GPA above 3.0 and international students should have TOEFL scores exceeding 600.
+GRE scores are no longer required.

 In addition, the Program requires undergraduate prerequisites of 2 semesters each of calculus based physics (PHYS 180 and 181, or equivalent), chemistry (CHEM 201 and 202, or equivalent) and calculus (MATH 181 and 182, or equivalent), one semester of probability/statistics (STAT 352, or equivalent), and differential equations (MATH 285, or equivalent).